Rix Mill: Your Gateway to Discovering Burgundy

 Castles to visit: Saint-Fargeau, Bazoches, Chastellux, Château du Clos de Vougeot, Château de Bussy-Rabutin, Ancy-le-Franc…

-Prehistoric caves: Arcy-sur-Cure, with remarkable ancient wall paintings.
+Prehistoric caves: Arcy-sur-Cure, featuring remarkable wall paintings.

 -

-Take a wine-tasting course in Beaune: www.sensation-vin.com
+Take a wine-tasting course in Beaune with Sensation Vin

 -